 A common flea pest is the cat flea which attacks cats, dogs, and humans.
 The fleas are about 1/16-inch-long and suck blood from their victims.
 Female fleas glue their eggs to pets or wild animals, and the larvae hatch in 12 to 48 hours.

 The most common types of ticks include the brown dog tick and the prevalent lone star tick both of which can cause Lyme disease.
 The adult brown dog ticks are reddish-brown, 3/16-inch-long, and mainly attack dogs.

 The adult female lone star tick is only 1/3-inch-long and often focuses on humans.
 It can be identified by the silver spot on its back and its long mouth can pierce deep into the skin.

 One encounter with a fire ant is usually enough to have the incident seared into your memory.
 The red fire ant has become widely established in South Carolina.
 A fire ant can be identified by its red or brown appearance, and range of sizes from 1/8 to 1/4-inch long.
 The ants can make large mounds in lawns that can be as high as 18 inches and prefer dry, sandy soil.
 When the ants are disturbed, they aggressively attack intruders, severely stinging them.

 Your yard can be a breeding ground for biting insects which can derail the enjoyment of your yard.
-Allow the experts at Knockout Mosquito to offer a free quote and substantially reduce your encounters with these biting insects.
+Allow the experts for mosquito spray for yard at pest control company Knockout Mosquito to offer a free quote and substantially reduce your encounters with these biting insects.